patik/within-viewport/README.md

 - AMD and Node/CommonJS support
 - Optional jQuery plugin with handy selectors and shorthand methods

-All of the above are equally functional.
+All of the above offer the same features.

 ## Installation